On the slice spectral sequence for quotients of norms of Real bordism: Introduction

 The spectra \(EO_h(G)\) play a central role in chromatic homotopy theory.
-Reasons of their importance include: \begin{enumerate} \item The fact that they detect interesting elements in the homotopy groups of spheres.
-For example, Hill--Hopkins--Ravenel's work on manifolds of Kervaire invariant one \cite{HHR} grew out of work of Ravenel \cite{Ravenel_arf} which can be reinterpreted in terms of the Hurewicz image of the $EO_{p-1}(C_p)$.
-More recently Li--Shi--Wang--Xu study the Hurewicz image in $EO_h(C_2)$ \cite{LSWX}. \item Their role as fundamental building blocks for the $K(h)$-local sphere via the theory of finite resolutions.
-The theory of finite resolutions was developed by Goerss--Henn--Mahowald--Rezk \cite{GHMR} and expanded by work of Henn \cite{Henn_res}, followed by work of Bobkova--Goerss \cite{BobkovaGoerss}. \item The relative computability of their homotopy groups in contrast with the homotopy groups of spheres and its chromatic localizations.
-For example, the homotopy groups of $EO_{p-1}(C_p)$ were computed by Hopkins--Miller, see Nave \cite{NavePaper}, and those of $EO_{k(p-1)}(C_p)$ for $k>1$ by Hill--Hopkins--Ravenel (unpublished).
-Computations for $p=2$ are discussed below. \end{enumerate}
+Reasons of their importance include: \begin{enumerate} \item They detect interesting elements in the homotopy groups of spheres.
+For example, Hill--Hopkins--Ravenel's work on manifolds of Kervaire invariant one \cite{HHR} and Ravenel's work \cite{Ravenel_arf} can be reinterpreted in terms of the Hurewicz images of $EO_4(C_8)$ and $EO_{p-1}(C_p)$.
+More recently, Li--Shi--Wang--Xu studied the Hurewicz image of $EO_h(C_2)$ \cite{LSWX}. \item They serve as fundamental building blocks for the $K(h)$-local sphere via the theory of finite resolutions.
+The theory of finite resolutions was developed by Goerss--Henn--Mahowald--Rezk \cite{GHMR} and expanded by Henn \cite{Henn_res}, followed by Bobkova--Goerss \cite{BobkovaGoerss}. \item They are periodic theories that exhibit nice vanishing line properties \cite{DHS, HopkinsSmithNilpotence, DuanLiShiVanishing}.
+This makes them more accessible to computations. \end{enumerate}

-Few computations have been done of homotopy groups of \(EO_h(G)\) when $p=2$ for chromatic heights $h>2$.
-At height $h=1$, these computation are well understood via the relationship with complex and real $K$-theory.
-At $h=2$, computations are done using the close relationship of the higher real \(K\)-theories with the spectrum $tmf$ of topological modular forms and its analogues with level structures.
-Computations for $tmf$ are due to Hopkins--Mahowald (see \cite{tmfbook, Bauertmf}), and are related to $EO_2(G)$ where $G$ is the binary tetrahedral group.
-Topological modular forms with level 5 structures is related to $EO_2(C_4)$ and those computations are due to Behrens--Ormsby \cite{BehrensOrmsby}, while $tmf$ with level 3 structures is related to $EO_2(C_6)$ and its homotopy was first computed by Mahowald--Rezk \cite{MahowaldRezk}.
-See also work of Hill--Meier \cite{HillMeier} and Hill--Hopkins--Ravenel \cite{HHRkH}.

-But at chromatic heights $h>2$, such computations have been out of reach for a long time, one reason being the lack of nice geometric ``global models'' for the higher real $K$-theories such as $ko$ and $tmf$.
+Historically, there have been few computations of homotopy groups of \(EO_h(G)\) for chromatic heights $h>2$ at $p=2$.
+At height $h=1$, these computations are well understood via the relationship with complex and real $K$-theory.
+At $h=2$, computations are done using the close relationship of the higher real \(K\)-theories with the spectrum $tmf$ of topological modular forms and its analogues with level structures \cite{tmfbook, Bauertmf, BehrensOrmsby, MahowaldRezk, HillMeier, HHRkH}.
+However, at chromatic heights $h>2$, such computations have been out of reach for a long time, in part due to the lack of nice geometric models for the higher real $K$-theories such as $ko$ and $tmf$.

-However, the work of Hill--Hopkins--Ravenel \cite{HHR} has made such computations more achievable.
-This is the approach we take in this paper, as we now describe.